-A person affected by bipolar II disorder has had at least one hypomanic episode in his or her life.
+A person affected by bipolar II disorder has had at least one hypomanic episode in their life.
 Most people with bipolar II disorder suffer more often from episodes of depression.
 This is where the term "manic depression" comes from.

 In between episodes of hypomania and depression, many people with bipolar II disorder typically live normal lives.

 Virtually anyone can develop bipolar II disorder.
 About 2.5% of the U.S. population suffers from some form of bipolar disorder - nearly 6 million people.